-There are no significant seasonal aspects to our business.
-We can experience fluctuations in net sales as a result of variations in the ordering patterns of our largest customers, which may be driven more by COVID-19 pandemic surges and its impact on hospital admissions and procedure volumes along with production scheduling and customer inventory levels, and less by seasonality.
-Our expenses often do not fluctuate in the same manner as net sales, which may cause fluctuations in operating income that are disproportionate to fluctuations in our revenue.
+Our business is not significantly impacted by seasonal aspects.
+We can, however, experience fluctuations in net sales as a result of variations in the ordering patterns of our largest customers, which has been and may continue to be driven more by the COVID-19 pandemic surges and its impact on hospital admissions and procedure volumes along with production scheduling and customer inventory levels, as well as fluctuations due to supply constraints as a result of other macroeconomic and global geopolitical events, such as the conflict in the Ukraine.
+Our expenses do not typically fluctuate in the same manner as net sales, which may result in cause fluctuations in operating income that are disproportionate to fluctuations in our revenue.